-The course material is often updated and at the time of writing this update, the module layout is being improved for better organisation.
+The course material is often updated, and at the time of writing this update, the module layout is being improved for better organization.

-You can click the button below to check current pricing for the course.
+You can click the button below to check the current pricing for the course.

 Considering how much content is provided, it’s pretty much a no-brainer to consider investing in the course.